nicholaspatten/SVGit4Me-local-only/linkedin-post.md

 **🏠 What makes it different?**
-✅ 100% local processing - your images NEVER leave your computer ✅ Runs in Docker containers on your machine
+✅ 100% local processing - your images NEVER leave your computer ✅ Runs in your browser
-✅ Works completely offline after setup
 ✅ Zero data collection or tracking
-✅ Professional-grade results using VTracer & Potrace
+✅ Professional-grade results

 **⚡ Why local processing matters:**
-• Your intellectual property stays private
 • No upload limits or file size restrictions
 • No subscription fees or usage tracking
 • Works with sensitive/confidential images